plutonheaven/prx-practical-lab/instructions/chapter_2_dgnss.md

 ```

 ### 1.3.
 Jacobian matrix of the corrected code observation model
-If you look at the corrected code observation model, you will realize that it has the same Jacobian matrix as the uncorrected ones.
+If you look at the corrected code observation model, you will realize that it has the same Jacobian matrix as the uncorrected code observation model.

 Therefore, we can re-use your function `src.gnss::jacobian_code`!